 You can scale the ingredients according to the size of your jars.
 I’ve used this recipe to fill approximately 12 small jars.

-- Small canning jars (I use traditional Weck jars), or zip lock bag (see step 3)
+- Small canning jars (I use traditional small Weck jars), or zip lock bag (see step 3)

 - Large pot or container to hold all the jars